 Classes are held each morning and afternoon, Monday to Friday in the island’s arts centre Aras Eanna.

 Students are separated into different groups based on their playing ability.
-Two assessment modules will be held on Sunday 23rd June from 3pm to 6pm, and on Monday 24th June from 9.30am to 1.00pm.
-Each students skill level will be observed during a short private meeting with David, Rolf, and Aimee.
+On Sunday afternoon and Monday morning a students skill level is individually assessed in a short private session with a panel including two of the teachers.
 Each student will be asked to play along with a piece of music of their choice for about a minute.
 They will then be allocated to a particular grouping where they will be with people of similar standard.
 This means that students should be comfortable in their learning environment, and teachers are able to deliver more focused classes.
 Having been allocated to a particular learning group, students will normally remain with that group for the week, although if either a student or a teacher feels an individual would be more suited to an easier or more challenging level, then movement to another group can be arranged if this is approved by the Craiceann Team.

 Each learning group will be located in a separate room, and teachers will rotate through the groups.
 The beginners group will be taught by the same teacher for the first half of the week and then get exposure to the other teachers for the second half of the week.
 Pupils may like to bring a recording device, but will be expected to ask each tutors permission before using this during class.
 As well as the structured daily classes Monday thro’ Friday classes, on Monday, Tuesday, Wednesday, and Thursday evenings there will also be classes where each student can choose to attend the a particular tutor.
 Some of these evening classes will have specific themes and others will be more free-form where topics can be decided by student/tutor agreement.